 Taking 3020A Hearings Seriously

 You should never assume that a 3020A hearing is not a “real” trial and therefore something you can just ignore.
 If you are facing disciplinary charges, you need to act fast to preserve your legal rights.
-Contact the experienced New York employment attorneys at the Law Offices of White, Nisar & Hilferty, LLP, today.
+Contact the experienced New York employment attorneys at the Law Offices of Nisar Law Group, P.C., today.